 In this basket, however, you place only items that you don’t like, that you don’t really need, and that are simply taking up valuable space in your home.
 Once the basket is full, you’ve reached your daily requirement.
 If you do this for an entire week, you’ll eliminate a lot of unnecessary stuff from your home – and you’re one step closer to becoming minimalist.

 It’s easiest to begin in one room and then continue working your way through your home room by room.
 Depending on how large your home is and how much stuff you have, this can take a few weeks, but it is worth the effort in any case.
 Once you’ve got the first day of minimalist restructuring done, the rest will be a breeze.

 Advanced-Level Minimalism: the Box Method

 For this more radical minimalist method, you need moving boxes.
 The more things you have, the more boxes you need.

 It goes like this: You pack everything you own into moving boxes.
 It’s best to sort everything carefully so that you can find things more easily when you need them.
 These boxes live alongside you in your home.
 Over a set period of time, you live only out of these boxes.
 Everything you need and get out of the boxes during that time can be replaced on a shelf or in a cupboard.
 Everything else is discarded.

 Using this method, you quickly realize which things you actually want and need and which are unnecessary.
 Most of your possessions are easily forgotten once they’re packed away.
 This provides an easy way to figure out what can be eliminated.

 This article was translated from German to English by Hilary.
-You can view the original here: Minimalismus: 3 Methoden für Einsteiger** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Minimalismus: 3 Methoden für Einsteiger** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.